Moblin

 Moblin, short for 'mobile Linux', is a discontinued open source operating system and application stack for Mobile Internet Devices (MIDs), netbooks, nettops and embedded devices.

-Built around the Intel Atom processor, all builds were designed to minimize boot times and power consumption as a netbook and MID-centric operating system.
+Moblin was built around the Intel Atom processor.
+All builds of Moblin were designed to minimize boot times and power consumption, as Moblin was a netbook and MID-centric operating system.
 The netbook/desktop version of Moblin supported other chipsets based on the SSSE3 instruction set, such as the Core2 and some Celeron processors.